AaronLeoCooper/tba-creator/packages/tba-game/README.md

 Want to write your own Text-Based Adventure Game without any programming knowledge?
 This is your chance to do exactly that with **TBA Game**! 🕹🎲

-This project sits in the monorepo for the [tba-creator][tbac] parent project and is automatically installed when using the [create-tba-game][create-tba-game] CLI tool.
+This package sits in the monorepo for the [tba-creator][tbac] parent project and is automatically installed when using the [create-tba-game][create-tba-game] CLI tool.

 ## Usage